UoMResearchIT/UoM_AQ_Data_Tools/README.md

 ## Repository Structure

 Operational scripts are stored within the `scripts` directory.
 Each of the subdirectories within this contains a README file guiding tool usage.
 The `environmental_data_modules` directory contains the python modules used by the tools.
 The `station_data` directory contains station specific metadata which has been collated for the datasets, these have been gathered from the MEDMI and AURN sources.

 ```
 .
 ├── environmental_data_modules
 ├── scripts
 │   ├── AURN_Data_Download
+│   ├── Combine_Data
 │   ├── Data_Imputation_Testing
 │   ├── Data_Processing
-│   │   └── inputs
 │   ├── EMEP_Data_Extraction
 │   └── MEDMI_Data_Download
 └── station_data